keon/algorithms/CONTRIBUTING.md

 ## Pull Requests
 Push to your fork and [submit a pull request][pr].

-We will review and may suggest some changes or improvements or alternatives.
+We will review and may suggest some changes or improvements or alternative.
 Some things that will increase the chance that your pull request is accepted:

 * All algorithms should be written in **Python 3**.
 (There are a few algorithms still in _Python 2_ syntax.
 You can  start by converting [those][issue120] to _Python 3_.)
 * Write clean and understandable code.
 * Properly comment the code and briefly explain what the algorithm is doing in the [docstrings][docstr].